-Jackhammer hose assemblies, or air compressor hoses, are a durable contractor grade hose connecting pneumatic tools and their compressed air source or manifolds.
-We can custom configure and also offer a variety of standard assemblies in a variety of colors, sizes, and pressure ratings.
-We also offer a heavy-grade wrapped cover yellow hose, type 1801 and wire-reinforced yellow bull air hose, type 1803.
+Jackhammer hose assemblies, or air compressor hoses, are utilized to connect pneumatic tools to their compressed air source or manifold.
+We can custom configure and offer a variety of standard assemblies in a variety of colors, diameters, and pressure ratings.
+We offer a heavy-grade wrapped cover yellow hose, type 1801 and wire-reinforced yellow bull air hose, type 1803.
 These durable contractors hose assemblies are designed for rigorous outdoor use.

-Our jackhammer hose assemblies typically utilize universal Chicago type couplings.
+Our jackhammer hose assemblies typically include universal Chicago type couplings.
 Other popular jackhammer or compressor hose coupling options include Bowes or Thor interchange couplings, which both offer improved safety features.
-A locking type universal Chicago coupling is available, however we recommend mounting this to the equipment rather than to the hose assembly.
-We can provide custom hose assemblies made to your preffered configuration, and can also provide hose whip assemblies, oilers, and safety accessories.
+A locking type universal Chicago coupling is available.
+This is often mounted to the equipment rather than to the hose assembly side of the connection.
+We can provide custom hose assemblies made to your preferred configuration, and can also complete the installation with hose whip assemblies, oilers, and safety accessories.

 Colors and styles include: